LEAD DESIGNER • UX RESEARCH • UI DESIGN

 • Role-based access/permissions

-• Clear visibility into funding, users, trends, program health
+• Clear visibility into program health

-• Clear visibility into funding, users, trends, program health
+• Clear visibility into program health

 • Reduced reliance on external teams